China lending tweak shifts emphasis to quality from quantity

 China's cabinet on Wednesday proposed scrapping a cap that currently limits banks' lending at 75 percent of deposits, and bankers said the change will both reduce their funding costs and free them from the need to scramble to acquire deposits before they can issue loans.

-Some believe the loan-to-deposit ratio (LDR) cap implicitly favors China's "big five" state-owned banks, which typically hog the lion's share of deposits but tend to prefer lending to often inefficient state-owned industrial giants.
+Some believe the loan-to-deposit ratio (LDR) cap implicitly favours China's "big five" state-owned banks, which typically hog the lion's share of deposits but tend to prefer lending to often inefficient state-owned industrial giants.

 Many economists say that has inadvertently contributed to overcapacity in some of China's least competitive firms and to asset bubbles, as many state companies, facing dubious prospects in their core businesses, have taken out cheap loans to speculate in real estate or stocks.